-As noted earlier, the ECCEDC currently owns no property in the Park, as the back lot was transferred to the County on December 3, 2020.
+As noted earlier, the ECCEDC currently owns the parcel that houses the water tower.
+The back lot was transferred to the County on December 2, 2020.
 It is expected that the County will subdivide the land required for the cellular communications tower and return the remaining acreage to the ECCEDC for marketing and development.
 In anticipation of this, and to support efforts for Park build out, the ECCEDC will continue to work with a commercial broker to aggressively market the property.

 The costs of operating the water company have been an ongoing concern given that it has had only one commercial customer.
-In 2019, the Board reached consensus on transferring the water company to the Town under a draft agreement that would provide an initial subsidy for a certain number of years.
+In 2019, the ECCEDC Board, in conjunction with the Emerald Springs Water Company, intended to sell to the Town under a draft agreement that would provide an initial subsidy for a certain number of years.
 This arrangement would have resulted in immediate cost savings.
 In early 2020, the agreement had not yet been finalized and several changes had occurred.
 One was a change in County elected officials which resulted in a change of Board members.
 More significantly, the development by the Center for Discovery of a major children's hospital and autism research center nearby on the southern side of Route 17 increased residential development pressures in the area.
 A proposed 300 - unit residential development on property adjacent to the ECCEDC could potentially generate revenue for the water company.
 The ECCEDC Board elected to not conclude an agreement with the Town at that time, in order to allow the County to explore the creation of a water district that would allow it to benefit from those residential connections.

 After due diligence, the County concluded that the burdens of creating and operating the new water district outweighed its anticipated benefits.
-The Board intends to seek proposals from the town and private water companies for the acquisition of the Emerald Springs Water Company.
+The ECCEDC Board, in conjunction with the Emerald Springs Water Company, intend to sell to the Town.
 In 2021, the adjacent hotel and event center property changed hands and is now the Hamaspik Resort, a retreat for families with special needs children of the Satmar religious sect.
 Management of the resort left word with the water company operator inquiring about potential use of Emerald Springs Water as there had been an agreement with the previous owner to provide water in case of an emergency.
 However, the resort has been unresponsive to follow up attempts at communications.